wilsonianb/kubecon-blog/blog/content/posts/How-to-manage-an-OpenFaaS-function-from-another-function.md

 ---
-title: "How manage an OpenFaaS function from another function"
+title: "How to manage an OpenFaaS function from another function"
 date: 2020-10-22T06:29:43Z
 draft: false
 ---